A Closer Look at the Pivotal Bruen Decision

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
-We also cover hedges, derivatives, and obscura.
-Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Senior Editor, JWR.
-Today, we look at the rising price of gold.
-(See the Precious Metals section.)
+In this column, JWR also covers hedges, derivatives, and various obscura.
+Most of these items are from JWR’s “tangibles heavy” contrarian perspective.
+Today, we look at rising new car prices.
+(See the Tangibles Investing section.)

 Precious Metals: